15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • The performance plan provides all the features of the previous one.
 For $70/month, it adds Automated abandoned cart recovery, Event-based email marketing, personalized product bundles, Discounted shipping rates, 200GB storage for product images and media, and many others.

-WooCommerce is free to download, but make sure that you have to care about the following details before installing it:
+WooCommerce is free to download, but make sure that you take care of the following details before installing it:

 • Get a WordPress site where you will install the WooCommerce plugin.